ibm-cloud-docs/assistant/dialog-overview.md

     ![Shows a small options list in the preview link that is displayed as a drop-down menu.](images/options-dropdown.png)

     Some integration types, such as the web chat, reflect your preference.
-Other integration types, such as Slack, do not honor your preference when it renders the options.
+Other integration types, such as Slack, do not reflect your preference when they render the options.

+Do not add more than one option response type to a single dialog node because both lists are displayed at once, but the customer can choose an option from only one of them.
+{: important}

 If you need to be able to populate the list of options with different values based on some other factors, you can design a dynamic options list.
 For more information, see the [How to Dynamically Add Response Options to Dialog Nodes](https://medium.com/ibm-watson/how-to-dynamically-add-response-options-to-dialog-nodes-in-watson-assistant-e14c5e08beca){: external} blog post.